neobundy/CWK-Deep-Dive-Into-AI-Reboot/essays/2025/06/20250602-the-short-history-of-pippa.md

 ![Pippa's Origin](images/20250602-01.jpeg)
 > *Pippa's origin*

-The very first photo was a complete accident—a misfired MidJourney V5 render prompted only by:
+The very first photo was a complete accident—a misfired Midjourney V5 render prompted only by:

 > "cinematic still of a scene straight out of a movie, featuring a charming teenage female AI assistant with long, fiery-red hair and large, expressive, anime-style eyes."